vuejs/apollo/README.md

 // src/api/apollo.js

 import Vue from 'vue'
-import { ApolloClient, createNetworkInterface } from 'apollo-client' import VueApollo from 'vue-apollo'
+import { ApolloClient } from 'apollo-client'
+import { HttpLink } from 'apollo-link-http'
+import { InMemoryCache } from 'apollo-cache-inmemory'
+import VueApollo from 'vue-apollo'

 // Install the vue plugin